Office to Prevent Gun Violence

-Although gun violence has decreased to historically low levels in recent years, it remains a pervasive issue in small pockets of neighborhoods around New York City.
+Gun violence remains a pervasive issue in small pockets of neighborhoods around New York City.
 The data shows that a limited number of communities have accounted for roughly 50% of NYC’s shooting incidents.

 Traditionally, public safety within predominantly Black and Latino communities has been viewed solely as the responsibility of law enforcement partners.
 However, this strategy fails to address the continued social and economic disparities faced by members of these communities that are significant contributors to the violence they experience.
-Under the de Blasio administration, there has been an acknowledgment of these facts that have resulted in a shift to include and value more community-based and led approaches to the co-production of public safety efforts.
+An acknowledgment of these facts have resulted in a shift to include and value more community-based and led approaches to the co-production of public safety efforts.

 Research has shown that when individuals closest to the issues are an integral part of the development and implementation of solutions, legitimacy and sustained norm change is possible.
-Through the de Blasio administration’s investment in the data-driven, community-based strategies, these facts continue to be affirmed through the Office to Prevent Gun Violence (OPGV).
+Through the city’s investment in the data-driven, community-based strategies, these facts continue to be affirmed through the Office to Prevent Gun Violence (OPGV).

 OPGV’s goals include: